cbent28/Streamlit_DAPP_on_EC2/README.md

 The source code is saved in the st1.py file.
 You can view the files in the repository by typing “ls” in the terminal.

-We can now run the app with the following commands:
+6. We can now run the app with the following commands:

 ```
 streamlit run st1.py
 ```

-(image by author)
 Congragulations!
 Our stock price data app is running on an EC2 instance and can be accessed from any where through a web browser.

 Enter the external URL in your web browser and you will see the app is running.
 Here is a short screen recording of the app saved in a web browser.